artwork-software/artwork/README.md

 To be able to invite new Users you need to update the .env file with your mail credentials and the APP_URL

 If you have questions, feel free to open an issue :)

+Feel free to explore the features of Artwork and manage your projects effectively!